 Join IOL's virtual 'pub' quiz at 7.30pm tonight

-Cape Town - It's Good Friday and Day 15 of lockdown, time to sharpen your wits just a little by joining IOL's virtual "pub" quiz?
+Cape Town - It's Easter Monday and Day 18 of lockdown, time to sharpen your wits just a little by joining IOL's virtual "pub" quiz?

 So grab your lockdown housemates or go it alone, pour a drink (if you still have any left), and come test your general knowledge with us.